Deployment and Maintenance / Backup and Migration

 2. Export / Import Database

-In addition to the regular database backup provided by DataFlux Func, you can also directly use mysqldump to export and import data.
+In addition to the periodic database backup provided by DataFlux Func, you can also directly use mysqldump to export and import data.

 2.1 Export Data

-The reference command for exporting data is as follows:
+The reference command for the export operation is as follows:

 | Bash | |